Channel Ports: England

 The ports vary in size and their relative importance has fluctuated during recent history.
 Dover has established a lead in the cross-Channel ferry routes through its geographic position and development of its facilities and hinterland.
 This business has been sustained despite competition from the Channel Tunnel.
 Other minor ports in Kent and Sussex have retained some trade but these tend to be single routes, such as Newhaven–Dieppe.

 Longer routes mainly radiate from Portsmouth but there are lesser ports at Poole and Plymouth, with routes to Normandy, Brittany and Spain.

 France

 The major French port with cross-Channel connections is Calais, with frequent sailings to Dover.
-Other close French channel include Dunkirk and Dieppe.
+Other close French channel ports include Dunkirk and Dieppe.

 Longer routes are served from Le Havre, Caen, Cherbourg, Roscoff and St Malo.
 There are services to Ireland (Rosslare and Cork).

 Strategic importance

 The ports are important commercial facilities, reinforcing connections between the British and European road systems.
 They are also vulnerable to industrial action such as strikes by port employees or blockades by disgruntled fishermen.

 Their importance as military facilities was demonstrated during two World Wars.